hzkyah/satellite_data_pipeline/README.md

-# Timeseries geospacial data of cloud covarage
+# Timeseries geospatial data of cloud covarage

 Uses satellite data to build cloud cover history of geolocations for capacity planning of roof-top solar panels.